With obsessive passion and unique fashion designs, these are the 20 most iconic fashion designers ever.

 (1905-1957)

-The young French fashion designer spent his youth in Paris, where he experienced the Great Depression, World War 1 & 2, and witnessed his sister being sent to a concentration camp.
+Born on January 21, 1905, in Granville, a seaside town in northern France, Christian Dior experienced the Great Depression, World Wars 1 & 2, and witnessed his sister being sent to a concentration camp.

-Dior’s 1947 “New Look,” consisting of voluminous A-line calf-length skirts and fitted bodice waists, contrasted with the war brutality and reminded people of calmer, more relaxed times.
+Dior’s 1947 ‘New Look,’ consisting of voluminous A-line calf-length skirts and fitted bodice waists, contrasted with the war brutality and reminded people of calmer, more relaxed times.

-After World War II, the “New Look” revolutionized women’s dress and reestablished Paris as the center of the fashion world.
+After World War II, the ‘New Look’ revolutionized women’s dress and reestablished Paris as the center of the fashion world.

 From that point on, the fashion designer used the runway to champion the idea of female empowerment, and his A-line, zigzag-line, Y-line, and H-line silhouettes continue to influence the fashion industry.